sahib/misc/performance/2_cpu.rst

     Minimal line size is 64 byte!
     It can only be written and evicted as one.
     No partial reads or writes possible.
     (Reason: adress space would be too big otherwise)

+    Some platforms have different cache lines and future CPUs might change too.
+    So instead on relying on the magic 64 you should use some const or cpu.CacheLinePad.

 ----